SovaNetwork/brand-kit/readme.md

-# SOVA Brand Kit
+# Sova Brand Kit

 ## Overview
-This brand kit contains all essential visual assets for the SOVA brand identity.
-SOVA represents the evolution of Bitcoin, built as a modular EVM-compatible chain that interacts directly with BTC.
+This brand kit contains all essential visual assets for the Sova brand identity.
+Sova represents the evolution of Bitcoin, built as a modular EVM-compatible chain that interacts directly with BTC.

 ## Brand Identity